XRPLF/XRPL-Standards/XLS-0046d-dynamic-non-fungible-tokens/README.md

 	  }

-If `lsfMutable` is not set, executing NFTokenModify should fail!
+If `tfMutable` is not set, executing NFTokenModify should fail!

-If `lsfMutable` is set, executing NFTokenModify should fail when neither `Issuer` or an `account`authorized via `NFTokenMinter`, according to the specific flag, is executing the transaction.
+If `tfMutable` is set, executing NFTokenModify should fail when neither `Issuer` or an `account` authorized via `NFTokenMinter`, according to the specific flag, is executing the transaction.

 This approach takes into consideration that  `NFToken Flags` are part of the `NFTokenID`, mutating anything that is part of the `NFTokenID` must be avoided.